THE UNSTUCK PROCESS

 Assess your starting point… and do an honest reality check

 Make a plan to lead your church forward

 At the end of this process, you have a comprehensive, customized ministry plan, and the structure and systems to help you execute.
 And, we help you follow through by providing accountability and coaching for your senior leaders as you lead change.

 PHASE 1: ASSESS

 Wise planning begins with an honest assessment of where you are now.
 An outside perspective and some objective metrics are invaluable allies in getting a clear picture.

 How are we doing?

 The “win” for the Ministry Health Assessment is that your team gets a fresh perspective on where you have been, where you are now, and where your church may be stuck.
 That insight sets you up for effective strategic planning.

-During the Ministry Health Assessment, your team shares the story—what God has done in the life of your church since the beginning, and the defining moments of your journey related to vision, ministry, reach, attendance, staff and finances.
+During the Ministry Health Assessment, your team shares the story—what God has done in the life of your church since the beginning, and the defining moments of your journey related to vision, ministry, reach, engagement, staff and finances.